-IGU Moscow 2015 will focus on five main themes: Urban Environment, Polar Studies, Climate Change, Global Conflict and Regional Sustainability.
+IGU Moscow 2015 will focus on five main themes: urban environment, polar studies, climate change, global conflicts, and regional sustainability.
 The programme is rooted in principals of diversity and interdisciplinary exchange.
-It will feature a variety of meetings, including plenary sessions, lectures, panel discussions, workshops and other events (Figure 1).
-It will also provide opportunities for sharing ideas on IGU projects and on the role of geographers in international initiatives such as Future Earth.
+It will feature a variety of meetings, including plenary sessions, lectures, panel discussions, workshops and other events.
+There will also be opportunities to share ideas on IGU projects and the role of geographers in international initiatives such as Future Earth.
 Geographical education and integration of young scholars will be central to each of the conference themes.
 The programme will feature a day for young scholars as well as sessions on “Academic Geography for Secondary Schools” and “Teaching Geography in the University.”
 IGU Moscow will also include the 2015 International Geographical Olympiad.

 Conference proceedings will take place at the LMSU main campus, a distinctive work of Socialist Realist architecture that rises 236 meters above a park along the Moscow River.
 Views of the city from the Faculty of Geography and museums on the building’s upper floors are among the most breathtaking of many in Russia’s capital.
 At the core of a territory that spans nine time zones, Moscow’s fabric embodies fascinating historical transformations and continuities.
 We encourage participants to join a host of excursions in and around the city.
 After the conference there will be planned trips to other parts of Russia, including St. Petersburg, the Golden Ring, the Upper Volga, Sochi, Kazan, Novgorod the Great and Valday National Park.
 Excursions will provide many different options for informal conversation based on shared geographical, cultural and historical interests.